1.22.03.Acoustic

-1.22.03.Acoustic, so named for the date it was recorded live at the Hit Factory, New York, is a live EP by Californian band Maroon 5.
-It contains acoustic versions of many of the songs on their international hit album, Songs About Jane, as well as two cover songs (The Beatles' "If I Fell" and AC/DC's "Highway to Hell").
+1.22.03.Acoustic is a live EP by Californian band Maroon 5.
+Named for the date it was recorded live at the Hit Factory, New York, it contains acoustic versions of many of the songs on their international hit album, Songs About Jane, as well as two cover songs (The Beatles' "If I Fell" and AC/DC's "Highway to Hell").
 The album was released on June 29, 2004.

-The album reached No. 42 in the United States and was certified Gold by RIAA and Silver in the United Kingdom.
+The album reached No. 42 in the United States, and was certified Gold by both the RIAA and the BPI.

 Critical reception

 Giving the EP a C grade, Entertainment Weekly said that "Maroon 5 cement their reputation as kings of the new faceless pop," adding, "Adam Levine...sounds more grating than usual without the much-needed studio gloss."